alban12/automl-pyspark/README.md

 ```

 There are 3 scenarios while using the project :
-- You run the tool on your local computer and the ressources are stored on AWS.
+- You run the tool on your local computer and the datasets are stored on AWS.
-- You run the tool on your local computer and the ressources are stored on it.
+- You run the tool on your local computer and the datasets are stored on it.
 (In development)
-- You run the tool on a cluster and the ressources are stored on AWS.
+- You run the tool on a cluster and the datasets are stored on AWS.

-If you want to run the tool from your local computer, you will have to download Apache Hadoop and Apache Spark.
+If you want to run the tool from your local computer, you will need to make your computer act like a single node cluster, for which, you will have to download Apache Hadoop and Apache Spark.

 Apache Spark can be installed pretty straightforwardly with pip : `pip install pyspark`.

 Installing Hadoop will depend on your operating system.

-You will then need to set up your computer as a [single node cluster](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html).
+You can then set up your computer as a [single node cluster](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html).

-You will need to set your AWS_ACCESS_KEY and AWS_SECRET_KEY as environment variables and create a bucket to contain the dataset.
+In order to connect with the AWS resources, you will need to set your AWS_ACCESS_KEY and AWS_SECRET_KEY as environment variables and create a bucket to contain the datasets.

-If you run the tool on a EMR cluster, you will have to make sure you include as a bootstrap action, the file : `automl-iasd\cloud-deployment\init_cluster.sh`

-This will ensure that all dependencies are installed on all workers.
+If choose to run the tool on a EMR cluster, you should pick as a software configuration : (Release: `emr-5.35.0`, Applications: `Spark: Spark 2.4.8 on Hadoop 2.10.1 YARN and Zeppelin 0.10.0`).
+Then, you will have to make sure you include, as a bootstrap action, the file : `automl-iasd\cloud-deployment\init_cluster.sh`.
+This will ensure that all dependencies are installed on each workers so the tool can dispatch load between each nodes.

 Once, the cluster is running.
-You will need to connect to it through `ssh` and you can then clone this repository.
+You will need to connect to it through `ssh`.
+Once it is done, all required softwares should be installed so you can clone this repository.

 ## Usage

-To use the project, you will first need to get set an appropriate virtual environment.
+To use the project to work on a dataset, you will first need to get set an appropriate virtual environment.
 This can be done with the following command :

 ```bash
 poetry shell
 ```

-The tool is launched from the `automl_controller_process.py` script.
+The tool is then launched from the `automl_controller_process.py` script.
 It has 4 mandatory arguments :
 - dataset : Which is the name of the dataset set in the AWS bucket.
 - label_column_name : Which is the name of column to predict in that label